Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-playback.md

 2. To set the display on which the video is played, use the `Display` property of the `Tizen.Multimedia.Player` class.

-    For example, to set the display on a Xamarin-based application, first create an instance of the custom renderer(For example.
-VideoView) based on VisualElementRenderer class, cast it to an instance of the [Tizen.Multimedia.MediaView](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Multimedia.MediaView.html) class, and finally set that instance as the `Display` property:
+    For example, to set the display on a Xamarin-based application, first create an instance of the custom renderer such as VideoView based on VisualElementRenderer class.
+Cast it to an instance of the [Tizen.Multimedia.MediaView](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Multimedia.MediaView.html) class, and finally set that instance as the `Display` property:

     ```
     var mediaView = new VideoView();